cryptpad/blog/source/_posts/cryptpad-analytics-what-we-cant-know-what-we-must-know-what-we-want-to-know.md

 date: 2017-07-07 13:41:02
 author: Caleb James DeLisle
 tags:
-  - Analytics
+  - analytics
-  - Data
+  - data
-  - Privacy
+  - privacy
 ---

 CryptPad is a Zero Knowledge cloud application, this means we have designed it such